Adolph E. Borie

-Adolph Edward Borie (November 25, 1809 – February 5, 1880) was a United States merchant and politician who briefly served (1869) as Secretary of the Navy in the Ulysses S. Grant administration.
+Adolph Edward Borie (November 25, 1809 – February 5, 1880) was an American merchant and politician who briefly served as Secretary of the Navy in the Ulysses S. Grant administration in 1869.

 A native of Philadelphia, Borie was born into the successful mercantile trade business of his father.
 When the Civil War broke out, Borie became a close associate to General Ulysses S. Grant.
 Early in Grant's presidential administration, Borie served as Navy Secretary for a few months before stepping down, citing frail health.
 As Navy Secretary, Borie controversially renamed many naval ships, enforced full pay for an eight-hour work day, and desegregated the Washington Navy Yard, allowing African Americans to freely work alongside whites.
 He accompanied Grant on his 1877-79 world tour.

 Borie died on February 5, 1880, and is buried at Laurel Hill Cemetery in Philadelphia.
 Two U.S. warships have been named USS Borie.

 Early life, education, and career

 Borie was born in Philadelphia on November 25, 1809, the eldest of 12 children.
 He was the son of John Joseph Borie, who emigrated from France's Bordeaux region, settled in Philadelphia and became a leading merchant and manufacturer.
 His mother was Sophia Beauveau, the daughter of a wealthy Haitian planter who had fled Haiti during the violent Haitian Revolution.
 Borie came from one of the oldest and most aristocratic families in Pennsylvania.

 Borie attended the University of Pennsylvania and graduated in 1825 at the age of 16.
 At the age of 24 Borie toured Europe and completed his studies in Paris.
 In 1828, after returning from Europe, Borie entered his father's prestigious mercantile firm McKean Borie & Co.
 Silk and tea were the emphasized trade commodities during his 30-year tenure in the firm during the epoch of the clipper ships.
 Borie's firm did trade business with Mexico, the West Indies, and the Far East when Philadelphia foreign trade was at it zenith.
 Borie was a pioneer in lobbying the federal government for diplomatic and naval support in protecting his business abroad.
 The magnitude of his business was enormous, identified by $100,000 in property damages incurred during the 1857-58 disturbances of the Second Opium War in China.
 From 1848 to 1860, Borie was president of The Bank of Commerce and he became the director of several leading business ventures in Philadelphia.